OscarB7/pihole-terraform/README.md

         DNS server sed by Pi-hole.
         You can set more than one by separating DNS servers with `,` and leaving no spaces around it.
         You can specify the port of the DNS service by adding `#<port>` after the IP, e.g., `10.7.107.111#5053;1.1.1.1`
+    - **use_reserved_public_ip**: [*Default:* `false`]
+        Create an reseved public IP, which is independent resource from the instance.
+        If set to `true`, this IP will be attached to instance; therefore, if the instance is recreated, the public IP will not change.
+        If set to `false`, the public IP will be created with the instance.

     &nbsp;
     The default values will work fine unless the IP ranges overlap with your existing network.